 ImageKit will not copy or move the files or folder in your backup bucket.

-AI extension pricing
+AI extensions pricing